Insider Selling: CURO Group Holdings Corp. (NYSE:CURO) CEO Sells 15,000 Shares of Stock

 - On Monday, November 30th, Donald Gayhardt sold 15,000 shares of CURO Group stock.
 The shares were sold at an average price of $8.71, for a total value of $130,650.00.

-A number of brokerages have commented on CURO.
-ValuEngine cut CURO Group from a “hold” rating to a “sell” rating in a research report on Friday, December 18th.
-Credit Suisse Group upped their price target on CURO Group from $14.00 to $20.00 in a research report on Monday, December 21st.
-Finally, TheStreet upgraded CURO Group from an “e+” rating to a “c” rating in a research report on Monday, December 7th.
-Two analysts have rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
-The stock currently has a consensus rating of “Hold” and a consensus price target of $16.75.
+A number of hedge funds have recently modified their holdings of the business.
+Second Curve Capital LLC lifted its position in CURO Group by 17.3% during the third quarter.
+Second Curve Capital LLC now owns 536,693 shares of the company’s stock worth $3,784,000 after acquiring an additional 79,000 shares during the last quarter.
+Arrowstreet Capital Limited Partnership grew its stake in shares of CURO Group by 17.2% in the third quarter.
+Arrowstreet Capital Limited Partnership now owns 355,093 shares of the company’s stock worth $2,503,000 after purchasing an additional 52,177 shares during the last quarter.
+Nuveen Asset Management LLC grew its stake in shares of CURO Group by 28.7% in the second quarter.
+Nuveen Asset Management LLC now owns 184,681 shares of the company’s stock worth $1,509,000 after purchasing an additional 41,221 shares during the last quarter.
+Goldman Sachs Group Inc. grew its stake in shares of CURO Group by 90.0% in the second quarter.
+Goldman Sachs Group Inc. now owns 148,394 shares of the company’s stock worth $1,212,000 after purchasing an additional 70,276 shares during the last quarter.
+Finally, Mackay Shields LLC grew its stake in shares of CURO Group by 44.0% in the third quarter.
+Mackay Shields LLC now owns 139,400 shares of the company’s stock worth $983,000 after purchasing an additional 42,600 shares during the last quarter.
+Hedge funds and other institutional investors own 31.11% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in CURO.
-Paloma Partners Management Co grew its holdings in CURO Group by 594.7% during the 3rd quarter.
-Paloma Partners Management Co now owns 125,216 shares of the company’s stock valued at $883,000 after buying an additional 107,191 shares in the last quarter.
-Squarepoint Ops LLC purchased a new position in CURO Group during the 3rd quarter valued at approximately $585,000.
-Second Curve Capital LLC grew its holdings in CURO Group by 17.3% during the 3rd quarter.
-Second Curve Capital LLC now owns 536,693 shares of the company’s stock valued at $3,784,000 after buying an additional 79,000 shares in the last quarter.
-Goldman Sachs Group Inc. grew its holdings in CURO Group by 90.0% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 148,394 shares of the company’s stock valued at $1,212,000 after buying an additional 70,276 shares in the last quarter.
-Finally, Arrowstreet Capital Limited Partnership grew its holdings in CURO Group by 17.2% during the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 355,093 shares of the company’s stock valued at $2,503,000 after buying an additional 52,177 shares in the last quarter.
-Institutional investors and hedge funds own 28.68% of the company’s stock.
+Several research firms have issued reports on CURO.
+ValuEngine downgraded CURO Group from a “sell” rating to a “strong sell” rating in a research note on Tuesday.
+Credit Suisse Group lifted their price target on CURO Group from $14.00 to $20.00 in a research note on Monday, December 21st.
+TheStreet upgraded CURO Group from an “e+” rating to a “c” rating in a report on Monday, December 7th.
+Finally, Zacks Investment Research upgraded CURO Group from a “sell” rating to a “hold” rating in a report on Monday.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company.
+CURO Group currently has an average rating of “Hold” and an average target price of $17.33.

 CURO Group Holdings Corp., a diversified consumer finance company, provides consumer finance to a range of underbanked consumers in the United States, Canada, and the United Kingdom.
 It offers unsecured installment loans, secured installment loans, open-end loans, and single-pay loans, as well as ancillary financial products, including check cashing, proprietary reloadable prepaid debit cards, credit protection insurance, gold buying, retail installment sales, and money transfer services.